sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ###### Bully

-You can really get an edge in situations where youíre able to gang up on one target.
+You can really get an edge in situations where you√≠re able to gang up on one target.
 While you are flanking a target, you can use a bonus action to attempt to bully and distract it.
 The target makes a Charisma saving throw or one creature of your choice also flanking the target may make an attack of opportunity against it.

 ###### Card Shark